Ant-Flop/capstone-project/README.md

 ### Deployment

 To deploy the project to a live server, follow the specific instructions for your hosting provider.
 Make sure to compile the SCSS into CSS before deploying the project.

----

-Let me know if you'd like to add or modify any sections!